 Immuta releases one long-term support (LTS) version each year that is kept up-to-date with important bug fixes and security updates for one year.
 Our customers who prefer to remain on an Immuta version for an extended period of time can install the LTS versions and be confident that their implementation is stable and supported.

-Major releases that are not designated “LTS” will be updated with critical bug fixes through the next two major release dates, which is typically a six-month period.
+Major releases that are not designated “LTS” will be updated with important bug fixes until one month after the next major release.

 Why should I choose the LTS version?

 Immuta recognizes that frequent upgrades are not feasible for many of our customers and wants to ensure that customers can remain on versions of the product that are well-supported.
 The LTS model ensures that customers who choose to stay on an Immuta version for a longer time will benefit from stability and security updates without being exposed to the risk of functionality changes.

 I am on an older version today.
 Do I have to upgrade to an LTS version?

 Immuta recommends that customers on older versions start planning an upgrade to the LTS or a more recent quarterly version.

 Can I still use older versions?